jeffreyhanson/genetic-surrogates/README.md

 * article
 	+ files to create article
 * parameters
-	+ TOML files containing parameters used to run analysis.
+	+ TOML files containing parameters used to run analysis
 * data
 	+ raw data used for article
 * R